Stephen Joseph Theatre in the Round: 1996

 - Early 1996: Stephen Wood is appointed General Administrator of the Stephen Joseph Theatre.

 - 5 January: Opening night of Just Between Ourselves by Alan Ayckbourn and directed by Robin Herford.
-This will be the final production to be staged at the Stephen Joseph Theatre In The Round.
+This will be the final production to be staged at the Stephen Joseph Theatre in the Round.

 - 31 January: Scarborough Evening News journalist Simon Murgatroyd reports the new Stephen Joseph Theatre will open on 24 April 1996 with By Jeeves, a revised version of Alan Ayckbourn and Andrew Lloyd Webber's musical Jeeves.